 Flexibility in Your Homeschool Scheduling

 Once you decide on a homeschool schedule that works for your family and get into a routine there may be times that you need some flexibility to keep things fresh.
 Throwing in a field trip here and there will keep things interesting and do not forget to figure in some time for interest-led learning.
 Who says your typical school week has to be five days?
 As long as you are able to get in your state’s required days you could even make your school days be three or four days a week.
-That goes for school hours too.
+Obviously, that goes for school hours too.
 You might work those hours around you or your spouse’s work hours to maximize family time!

 - Flexibility is the Key During Summer Months